-Study Information LRTP Goals ID Project Name Project Purpose and Outcome Notes Estimated Budget S SP/M CM/M TE CA/SC EV M-4 SWAP Warehousing, Logistics, and Mitigation Study Purpose: Communities in the SWAP subregion and neighboring municipalities have seen an influx of large-scale warehouse and distribution facilities permitted and constructed in the past several years.
+Study Information ID Project Name Project Purpose and Outcome Notes Estimated Budget M-4 SWAP Warehousing, Logistics, and Mitigation Study Purpose: Communities in the SWAP subregion and neighboring municipalities have seen an influx of large-scale warehouse and distribution facilities permitted and constructed in the past several years.
 This is in part due to the surge in e-commerce activity across the country.
 While municipalities can take steps individually to mitigate some of these congestion impacts, a coordinated regional approach would provide more predictability for developers and tenants and offer regional transportation benefits.
-This proposal is for a comprehensive regional traffic mitigation strategy for the SWAP subregion and Holliston in response to the surge in logistics operations in region.
+This proposal is for a comprehensive regional transportation strategy for the SWAP subregion and Holliston in response to the surge in logistics operations in region.
 The study would assess existing conditions, drawing on previous work by MPO and MAPC staff; develop a comprehensive mitigation strategy; and create long-term strategies to mitigate traffic impacts.
 It would involve MPO and MAPC staff working closely together.
 As growth in warehousing and logistics, especially relating to e-commerce, is a notable challenge across the MPO region, this study could serve as a template or model for future analysis in other geographic areas.
-Anticipated Outcome: A report or several memoranda summarizing findings Proposed by: SWAP subregion Town of Holliston \$100,000 2 5 5 2 4 4 M-5 Congestion Pricing Purpose: This long-term conceptual study would enhance understanding of the potential benefits of congestion pricing schemes and applicability to the Boston region, and help inform regional conversations and the development of scenarios for the LRTP using travel demand modeling.
+Anticipated Outcome: A report or several memoranda summarizing findings and recommendations.
+Proposed by: SWAP subregion Town of Holliston \$100,000 M-5 Congestion Pricing Purpose: This long-term conceptual study would enhance understanding of the potential benefits of congestion pricing schemes and applicability to the Boston region, and help inform regional conversations and the development of scenarios for the LRTP using travel demand modeling.
 It would examine the benefits, equity and sustainability implications, and other elements of different examples of congestion pricing, including the recently approved congestion pricing system in New York City and the cordon system in London.
-While the future of any congestion pricing scheme in the Commonwealth is uncertain, decisions should be made in an informed context, and this study would enhance the understanding of the ability for a congestion pricing system to self-fund and/or generate new funding for other entities such as transit agencies.
-This work would be grounded in previous conceptual work by various entities including MassDOT, and would consider uncertainties relating to the impacts of the pandemic.
-Anticipated Outcome: A report or memorandum documenting findings of the study. \$80,000 3 5 5 4 5 3
+While the future of any congestion pricing scheme in the Commonwealth is uncertain, decisions should be made in an informed context, and this study would enhance the understanding of the ability for a congestion pricing system to selffund and/or generate new funding for other entities such as transit agencies.
+This work would be grounded in previous conceptual work by various entities including MassDOT, and would consider uncertainties relating to the impacts of the pandemic. \$80,000